-- 16. No show or contest official, or judge, or member of their immediate family shall enter or exhibit horses in any NSBA approved event at which he/she is officiating, nor may any horse owned by such person, be entered/exhibited.
+- 17. No show or contest official, or judge, or member of their immediate family shall enter or exhibit horses in any NSBA approved event at which he/she is officiating, nor may any horse owned by such person, be entered/exhibited.
 A show or contest official shall be defined as any person performing the duties of show manager, ring steward or show secretary, which duties include, but are not limited to the following: - a) Contacting or hiring the judges - b) Having direction over the show including the authority to enforce all rules referring to the show - c) Responsible for reporting the show results to NSBA - d) Any person owning or leasing the grounds on which the show is being held shall be prohibited from using said ownership to influence the outcome of any show held on such property.

-Immediate family shall mean any person living in the same household, any children of those persons and other relatives living in the same household.

-- 17. Whenever possible, the show should appoint a Steward to enforce the rules of the NSBA. - a) At all Category I shows, the appointment of a steward is mandatory.
+Immediate family shall mean any person living in the same household, any children of those persons and other relatives living in the same household. - 18.
+Whenever possible, the show should appoint a Steward to enforce the rules of the NSBA. - a) At all Category I shows, the appointment of a steward is mandatory.
 The show manager is responsible for appointing a show steward of his/her choice providing the individual appointed is knowledgeable of NSBA rules and able to enforce them equally among all exhibitors.
 In lieu of a separate show steward, the show manager may select a show steward from the NSBA Board of Directors (if attending the event) or from any approved NSBA Judge attending the event.
-Any remuneration required of show steward will be paid for and be the responsibility of the show committee. - 18.
+Any remuneration required of show steward will be paid for and be the responsibility of the show committee. - 19.
 All shows, except for breed World shows and Congresses, must use only NSBA approved judges.
 A show may be approved without naming a judge or judges; however, the judge or judges must be named at least 30 days prior to the date of the event.
-When an event has \$5,000 or more in added money it is suggested that there be a minimum of two judges per go-around. - 19.
-Any changes regarding added money, judges, format entry fees, classes offered or show location are greatly discouraged, but in the event of same, show management must notify NSBA immediately for approval. - 20.
-New shows applying for NSBA approval must submit a showbill with their application. - 21.
-Application to hold an NSBA approved event constitutes an agreement of the show committee to hold their event in accordance with all NSBA rules and regulations, including, but not limited to the use of NSBA approved judges, limited lists, membership requirements, sanction fees, class procedures, scoring and payback, and to collect and remit the drug test fees if applicable, memberships and sanction fees with show results. - a) A full accounting on any NSBA approved class(es), including but not limited to, entries and receipts, will be made available to NSBA by show management upon written request. - b) If Show Management conducts its own drug testing, it must notify the NSBA on their show application form.
-Drug test results will be reported to the NSBA office immediately upon receipt of same by show and accompanied by copies of all drug testing cards, lab reports and veterinary reports.
-Category I shows have the option to request additional drug testing through NSBA at their expense. - 22.
-Only events that are NSBA approved may use the terms "NSBA Approved" or "NSBA Sanctioned." - 23.
-The NSBA reserves the right to make exceptions to show fees and sanctions fees for all shows, at the discretion of the Board of Directors, provided the membership is informed of such stipulations.
+When an event has \$5,000 or more in added money it is suggested that there be a minimum of two judges per go-around.

+- 20. Any changes regarding added money, judges, format entry fees, classes offered or show location are greatly discouraged, but in the event of same, show management must notify NSBA immediately for approval. - 21.
+New shows applying for NSBA approval must submit a showbill with their application. - 22.
+Application to hold an NSBA approved event constitutes an agreement of the show committee to hold their event in accordance with all NSBA rules and regulations, including, but not limited to the use of NSBA approved judges, limited lists, membership requirements, sanction fees, class procedures, scoring and payback, and to collect and remit the drug test fees if applicable, memberships and sanction fees with show results.

+a) A full accounting on any NSBA approved class(es), including but not limited to, entries and receipts, will be made available to NSBA by show management upon written request.